 The below survey websites will all pay 13-year-olds just to give their opinions:

 - Toluna (review) lets you give top brands your input and make money through taking surveys by redeeming points.

 - Harris Poll Online (review) offers a points system, known as HiPoints, for each survey you take, which you can redeem for rewards or sweepstakes entries.

-- E-Poll lets you redeem points for various gift cards.
+- E-Poll (review) lets you redeem points for various gift cards and PayPal cash.

 - Prize Rebel offers top rewards, like Amazon, PayPal, and Walmart gift cards.

 - MintVine uses a point system to convert to cash and pays via PayPal.

 - Cross Media Panel offers $6 just for signing up!
 Rewards include Starbucks gift cards, Amazon gift cards, and more.

 - Focus Forward Panel gives points to redeem for sweepstakes entries and other rewards.
 1,000 points equals $1.